 A virus can spread very quickly throughout a community infecting many people.
 However, if enough people get vaccinated, germs cannot spread from person to person as quickly and the vast majority of people will not get sick.
 This is what is known as herd immunity.
 Herd immunity protects everyone, especially those people who cannot receive a vaccine for one reason or another, those who do not have a strong immune response to vaccines, and those with serious allergies or weakened immune systems.

-Vaccines developed by Pfizer and Moderna have both been granted Emergency Use Authorization (EUA) by the FDA and are being distributed across the United States.
+Vaccines developed by Pfizer, Moderna and Johnson & Johnson have been granted Emergency Use Authorization (EUA) by the FDA and are being distributed across the United States.

-Although just two (2) vaccines are available in the United States at this time, others are in development.
+Although three vaccines are available in the United States at this time, more are in development.
 To learn about ongoing trials and new developments, visit the Coronavirus Prevention Network website.
 The network was formed by the National Institute of Allergy and Infectious Diseases (NIAID) at the U.S. National Institutes of Health.

 Each vaccine will undergo the same stringent FDA review process before it receives approval or EUA, which means the FDA has determined there is substantial evidence that the vaccine is safe and effective in preventing a COVID-19 infection.

 Before any vaccine is widely distributed to the public, it is tested in clinical trials on tens of thousands of people to determine its safety and efficacy.
 While development and authorization of the COVID-19 vaccines were accelerated, this does not mean that safety corners were cut; the vaccines went through the same stringent testing process that other vaccines go through before public dissemination.